blekane/Devopseasylearning/Docker/04-Volume-In-Docker.md

 </html>
 ```

-## Create a web content for HTTPD OR APACHE and mount the container
+## Create a web content for HTTPD OR APACHE and mount the container with volume mount
 1. Create a web content for for httpd
 ```
 cd /var/lib/docker/volumes/httpd_volume/_data/